hmathurdminc/smartcitypoc/Realtime-Analytics/Readme.md

 - **Azure environment deployment**

-DMI developed a PowerShell script that automated Azure environment deployment along with common framework components  such as Azure resource groups, Power BI consumer groups etc. The Azure environment deployment script (AzureEnv.ps) is as below:
+DMI developed a PowerShell script that automated Azure environment deployment along with common framework components  such as Azure resource groups, Power BI consumer groups etc.

+Below is the example code for the Azure environment deployment.
 ```
 ----------------------------------------------------------------------------------------------------------------------------------------
 $location = "West US"